PaddyConnolly/matchstick/README.md

 # 💥 matchstick

-Rust-based Kraken client and benchmarking harness designed to interact with the [matchbook](https://github.com/PaddyConnolly/matchbook.git) for testing and performance evaluation.
+Rust-based Kraken client and benchmarking harness designed to interact with [matchbook](https://github.com/PaddyConnolly/matchbook.git) for testing and performance evaluation.

 ## Planned Features